Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ## Specifics of  INT8 GEMMs

 The core element of a quantized neural network is INT8 matrix multiplication.
 Understanding its details is crucial for an efficient implementation.
-This section describes these details, and serves as context for [Part II](Part II: Fast GPU Quantization in Practice) of the blog
+This section describes these details, and serves as context for [Part II](Part II: Fast GPU Quantization in Practice) of the blog.

 We identify two types of INT8 matmul, differentiated by their return type.